 No legal requirements indicate whether a signer must use a cursive or printed signature.
 In fact, a valid signature can be written with characters that aren’t included in the English language alphabet.
 Some people even use a symbol to sign documents.

 However, as previously mentioned, a signature can only be legally binding if a link between the signature and the signee can be established.
 That’s why most people choose to sign with their legal name according to their government-issued ID, which makes their signature very clear to read and identify.

 Below are different types of wet and electronic signatures:

 Printed signatures are less common than their cursive counterparts.
-They are created using a basic style of handwriting and don’t include any fancy lettering.
+They are created using a basic handwriting style and don’t include fancy lettering.
 Printed signatures are easy to read, but are also easier to forge than other types of signatures.

 Cursive is one of the most popular ways of signing documents.
 Some signatures follow traditional cursive lettering; others are a more stylized version of the conventional form.
-Here are some inspirating signature ideas.
+Here are some inspiring signature ideas.

 This form of signing originates from a time when people used cursive handwriting regularly.
 Although cursive handwriting is falling out of fashion—and despite writing in cursive not being a legal requirement—cursive signatures with large capital letters and stylized flourishes are still popular today.

 In fact, some people choose to digitize their cursive signature to use as their electronic signature.

 An electronic signature is the digital equivalent of a wet signature.
 Unlike physical signatures, an electronic signature allows users to sign legally valid documents online without the need for witnesses or bothersome physical papers.
 Digital signatures are similar but not equivalent to electronic signatures.
 There are a few key differences between electronic signatures and digital signatures.